-If a relative value is in effect when dB is selected, this relative value will be converted to dB value before REL is applied.
-If REL is applied after dB function has been selected, dB has REL applied to it directly.
+If a relative value is in effect when dB is selected, the value is converted to dB then REL is applied to dB.
+If REL is applied after dB has been selected, dB has REL applied to it.

 To set the reference voltage, perform the following steps: